Designing New Worlds with Artova

 — Nelson Goodman

-Inspired by Nelson Goodman’s philosophy of worldmaking, the project investigates how digital environments can be constructed through language, representation, and generative systems.
+Inspired by philosopher Nelson Goodman’s theory of worldmaking, the project explores how digital environments can be constructed through symbolic systems such as language, representation, and generative design processes.

 Design Objective